 The intimate Villa Rosa, dating back to the 19th century, is built into a cliffside in Positano.
 There’s a simple charm to its Mediterranean-style whitewashed walls, tall ceilings and cool, colourful floor tiles.
 Rooms are set over three floors and feature furnished terraces with sea views.
 There’s no restaurant, but the owners will bring fresh coffee and pastries to your balcony each morning.

 A favourite of writer John Steinbeck, Le Sirenuse is set in a historical villa that’s now extended into neighbouring properties.
 It’s owned and operated by the aristocratic Sersale family and is renowned for its cliffside views of Positano and the coast.
-Each room and suite has a terrace and features handmade tiles and antique furnishings.
+Each room and suite at this Amalfi Coast hotel has a terrace and features handmade tiles and antique furnishings.
 The hotel also has a restaurant, a bar and Michelin-recommended food at La Sponda.